Tennessee Propellers, Inc.

 Call for more info: 706-398-0651

 How wooden propellers are made at TPI:

-All TPI propellers are manufactured from multi-laminated hard maple veneer.
+All TPI propellers are manufactured from multi-laminated maple veneer.
 Laminations are bonded with CLASS 1 waterproof resin.
 Our blanks contain 24 to 48 plys depending on the thickness required.

 Carving to pitch, the most important step in propeller making, is done on a machine to insure that both blades will have exactly the same shape and pitch.
 After carving, each prop is hand-sanded to remove any machine marks.
 At this stage, preliminary balancing is done.

 Wood sealers are next applied and again re-sanded.
 Each stage of production from the wood laminations to finished propeller is subject to a series of inspections.
 Final balancing is now performed.